 Privacy, I don't want to know what people are consuming.

-Resilience, I don't want to maintain complicated build steps, servers, forced upgrades.
+Resilience, I don't want to maintain complicated build steps, servers, and heavily rely large bulky libraries.

 Ease of use, I want a simple UI that works across all devices.